-Level measurement, also known as level detection, generally comes in two flavors, continuous and point.
+Level measurement generally comes in two flavors: continuous and point level detection.
 In continuous level detection, the sensor constantly measures the level of liquid or solid in the tank.
 But today’s article focuses on the second type, point level detection.

 Here, the operator sets a level, and the sensor simply detects the presence or absence of product at that level.
 You can easily integrate this binary output into a control system for immediate starting or stopping of the process.